OSU-Okmulgee's Orthotics/Prosthetics Clinic gets Creek Nation support for Creek Diabetic Patients

 due to diabetes.
 He introduced legislation to the Muscogee (Creek) Nation National

-Council and was successful in obtaining more than half a million dollars for OSU-Okmulgee’s
+Council.
+He successfully obtained more than half a million dollars for OSU-Okmulgee’s

-Nation’s Diabetes Prevention Program.
-It supplements Medicare’s payments for Creek
+(Creek) Nation’s Diabetes Prevention Program.
+It supplements Medicare’s payments for

-Nation patients.
+Creek Nation patients.

-is aware that oftentimes, amputees have orthotics, prosthetics or diabetic shoes made
+often, amputees have orthotics, prosthetics, or diabetic shoes made but will not wear

-but will not wear them if they cause discomfort, and often they have no source to
+them if they cause discomfort, and often, they have no source to pay for an artificial

 Jerry Wilson, chair of OSU-Okmulgee’s Health and Environmental Technologies Division,